microsoftgraph/microsoft-graph-docs-contrib/concepts/activity-feed-notifications-best-practices.md

 * Request for a response.
 * Create notifications about an external event.

-You can also [Send activity feed notifications](teams-send-activityfeednotifications.md) to users in Microsoft Teams and [Designing your Microsoft Teams app](/platform/concepts/design/design-teams-app-overview).
+You can also [send activity feed notifications](teams-send-activityfeednotifications.md) to users in Microsoft Teams and [design your Microsoft Teams app](/platform/concepts/design/design-teams-app-overview).

 ## General best practices

 Use Microsoft Teams activity feed to send notification to users and apply the following best practices:

 * Make the relationship between the notification and its content clear to the user.
-    * For example, when a user receives a notification for approving a leave, selecting the notification must take them to the corresponding section of the app.
+    * For example, when a user receives a notification for approving a leave, the notification must redirect them to the corresponding section of the app.
-    * If the notification pertains to removal or deletion of users, tasks, and so on, direct users to the content indicating the action, so that they understand why they have been notified.
+    * If the notification pertains to removal or deletion of entities, such as users and tasks, direct the recipient to the content and indicate the required action.
 * Make sure that the feed experience in the feed is self-contained.
 For example, any pop-ups and modals must remain in the app and not take the user to the **Activity** feed.
 * Verify that your app does not send more than 10 notifications per minute, per user.
 Notifications will be automatically throttled if the count exceeds 10.
 * Ensure that the load time of your app does not negatively affect the experience for users when they switch between notifications in the feed.